Snorkungen/clrpicker/README.md

 # clrpicker
-site that allows you too pick colors and compare contrast
+site that allows you to pick colors and compare contrast